 Citizens Community Federal, as a federally chartered savings bank, is subject to regulation and oversight by the OTS extending to all aspects of its operations.
 Citizens Community Federal also is subject to regulation and examination by the FDIC, which insures the deposits of Citizens Community Federal to the maximum extent permitted by law.
 This regulation of Citizens Community Federal is intended for the protection of depositors and the insurance of accounts fund and not for the purpose of protecting stockholders.
-Citizens Community Federal is required to maintain minimum levels of regulatory capital and is subject to some limitations on the payment of dividends to Citizens Community Bancorp, Inc. See "- Regulatory Capital Requirements" and "- Limitations on Dividends and Other Capital Distributions."
 As a federal savings bank, Citizens Community Federal is required to file periodic reports with the OTS and is subject to periodic examinations by the OTS.